diegofn/wiiego-kodi-addons/README.md

 plugin.video.colombiatv
 =======================

 - ColombiaTV is a Kodi Addon to watch Colombian TV Channels for free.
 Its only for educational porpouses.
-If the Kodi repository does not work you can download the latest version from: https://github.com/diegofn/wiiego-xbmc-addons/raw/master/repo/plugin.video.colombiatv/plugin.video.colombiatv-1.0.8.zip
+If the Kodi repository does not work you can download the latest version from: https://github.com/diegofn/wiiego-xbmc-addons/raw/master/repo/plugin.video.colombiatv/plugin.video.colombiatv-1.0.9.zip

 Features
-- Dynamic channels list
-- Site plugins
+- Site plugins on classes

 Wish
 - Integration with mi(dot)tv to TV show name.